Resources

 Unreal Engine

-• Extract: Extract the downloaded file to your plugins folder (if you don't have a plugins folder you can create one in your project root folder).
+• Extract: the downloaded file to your plugins folder (if you don't have a plugins folder you can create one in your project root folder).

 screen capture from unreal engine